roziscoding/leaksus-api/README.md

 ## Heroku

-TO deploy this to Heroku (without the database), click the button bellow :D
+To deploy this to Heroku (just the API; the database is on you), click the button bellow :D

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)